-In addition to U.S. incorporated companies, U.S. policies are applied to certain foreign-incorporated company analyses.
+In addition to U.S. - incorporated companies, U.S. policies are applied to certain foreign-incorporated company analyses.
 Like the SEC, ISS distinguishes two types of companies that list but are not incorporated in the U.S.:

-- U.S. Domestic Issuers which have a majority of shareholders in the U.S. and meet other criteria, as determined by the SEC, and are subject to the same disclosure and listing standards as U.S. incorporated companies - are generally covered under standard U.S. policy guidelines. - Foreign Private Issuers (FPIs) which do not meet the Domestic Issuer criteria and are exempt from most disclosure requirements (e.g., they do not file 10-K or DEF14A reports) and listing standards (e.g., for required levels of board and committee independence) are covered under a combination of policy guidelines: - > FPI Guidelines, which apply certain minimum independence and disclosure standards in the evaluation of key proxy ballot items, such as the election of directors and approval of financial reports, and - > For other issues, guidelines for the market that is responsible for, or most relevant to, the item on the ballot.
+- U.S. Domestic Issuers which have a majority of outstanding shares held in the U.S. and meet other criteria, as determined by the SEC, and are subject to the same disclosure and listing standards as U.S. incorporated companies - are generally covered under standard U.S. policy guidelines. - Foreign Private Issuers (FPIs) which do not meet the Domestic Issuer criteria and are exempt from most disclosure requirements (e.g., they do not file DEF14A reports) and listing standards (e.g., for required levels of board and committee independence) are covered under a combination of policy guidelines: - > FPI Guidelines (see the Americas Regional Proxy Voting Guidelines), which apply certain minimum independence and disclosure standards in the evaluation of key proxy ballot items, such as the election of directors and approval of financial reports; and - > For other issues, guidelines for the market that is responsible for, or most relevant to, the item on the ballot.